circleci/circleci-docs/jekyll/_cci2/persist-data.md

 ### Reducing excess use of network egress and storage
 {: #reducing-excess-use-of-network-egress-and-storage }

-Usage of network transfer to self-hosted runners can be mitigated by hosting runners on AWS, specifically in `US-East-1`.
+Usage of network transfer to self-hosted runners can be mitigated by using custom local storage such as a persistent volume as opposed to the built-in caches/workspaces provided by CircleCI.

 Billing for storage can be minimized by evaluating your storage needs and setting custom storage retention periods for artifacts, workspaces, and caches on the [CircleCI web app](https://app.circleci.com/) by navigating to **Plan > Usage Controls**.